Lovinac, Lika-Senj County

-Lovinac is a municipality in Lika-Senj County, Croatia.
+Lovinac is a village and a municipality in Lika-Senj County, Croatia.

 Geography

 The village of Lovinac is located 35 kilometers from Gospić to the southeast of the greatest Croatian karst field, Licko polje.
 At one time, the shortest trade routes from Lika's interior to the sea went through Lovinac.

 The new highway which was recently built alongside the village has resulted in more tourism.

-Population/Demographics
+Climate

+Since records began in 1960, the highest temperature recorded at the local weather station was 39.6 C, on 5 August 2017.
+The coldest temperature was -32.5 C, on 13 January 2003.

+Demographics

+In 2021, the municipality had 943 residents in the following 10 settlements: